 A woman in Maroochydore sustained injuries to her hip, knee, and ankle due to a trolley that a Woolworths employee was pushing.
 The impact made the claimant’s already existing arthritic knee condition worse.
 She received $14,917 in personal injury damages, including her husband’s additional care.

-How to Have a Successful Slip and Fall Compensation Claim
+Making a Slip and Fall Compensation Claim

-Successfully achieving a compensation payout for a slip and fall claim depends on a series of factors, including:
+Achieving a compensation payout for a slip and fall claim depends on a series of factors, including:

-• Diligently following the insurance claims process
+- Diligently following the insurance claims process

-• The quality of available evidence
+- The quality of available evidence

-• Litigating a denied case (if required)
+- Litigating a denied case (if required)

 How Much Compensation Can I Claim for a Supermarket Slip and Fall?